pretix/pretix-docs/docs/guides/widget.md

 ## Prerequisites

 You need to create at least one event before you can offer access to your ticket shop through the widget.
+The widget will only be displayed if your ticket shop is active.

 You need to have a website and the possibility to make changes to it.
 Some basic knowledge of JavaScript is helpful.